 This is not a normal blog subscription

-Each day we send a short, thought-provoking email that will make you think differently about what it means to be a PhD student.
-It is designed to be read in thirty seconds and thought about all day.
+Each week we send a short, thought-provoking email that will make you think differently about what it means to be a PhD student.
+Each is designed to be read in thirty seconds and thought about all day.

 Three things not to do in a conclusion